 Thus

 which is symmetric in $F_1=\tdun{$x$}$ and $F_2=\tddeux{$\alpha$}{$\beta$}$ and hence

 \end{exam} \begin{remark}

-Let us emphasize that our pre-Lie algebra $(\hrts, \rhd_{\RT})$ is different from the one introduced by Chapoton and Livernet~\mcite{CL01} from the viewpoint of operad.
-Under the framework of~\mcite{CL01}, Matt gave an exmple~\mcite{Mat10}:
+Let us emphasize that our pre-Lie algebra $(\hrts, \rhd_{\RT})$ is different from the one introduced by Chapoton and Livernet~\cite{CL01} from the viewpoint of operad.
+Under the framework of~\cite{CL01}, Matt gave an exmple~\cite{Mat10}: